Jamie Madrox: Publication history

 Jamie Madrox first appeared in Giant-Size Fantastic Four #4.

 In the 1990s, he played a major role in the series X-Factor.
 Writer Peter David later admitted that he was unhappy that he had to use Madrox in X-Factor, and it was only over the course of writing the series that he became one of his favorite characters.
 A MadroX miniseries was published in 2004, also written by David.
 He and the other members of his detective agency later starred in a revamped X-Factor monthly series that was again written by Peter David.

-In 2018 he was featured in a second five-part solo series called Multiple Man written by Matthew Rosenberg and drawn by Andy MacDonald.
+In 2018, he was featured in a second five-part solo series called Multiple Man written by Matthew Rosenberg and drawn by Andy MacDonald.

 Fictional character biography

-Youth
+Early life

-Jamie Madrox is born to a family living near the Los Alamos research facility in New Mexico; the background radiation may have stimulated his mutation.
+Jamie Madrox was born to a family living near the Los Alamos research facility in New Mexico; the background radiation may have stimulated his mutation.
 When Jamie is born, the doctor's slap causes him to multiply into two identical babies.
 Professor Charles Xavier, a friend of the Madrox family, suggests that they move to Kansas to raise the boy in privacy.
 Dr. Daniel Madrox, Jamie's father, creates a suit for him to wear which is designed to absorb kinetic energy, the source of the duplication.

-Later, Damian Tryp of Singularity Investigations makes his own offer to look after Jamie, claiming that Jamie is not just a normal mutant, but actually a "changeling", a predecessor to mutants who develops its powers at birth.
-Jamie's parents refuse to give Jamie to Tryp.
-When Jamie is fifteen years old, his parents are killed by a tornado alleged to have been caused by Tryp, and Jamie begins to run the farm by himself along with his duplicates, or "dupes", until his suit is damaged.
+Later, Damian Tryp of Singularity Investigations makes his own offer to look after Jamie, claiming that Jamie is not just a normal mutant, but actually a "changeling", a predecessor to mutants who develops powers at birth.
+Jamie's parents refuse to give their son to Tryp.
+When Jamie is fifteen years old, his parents are killed by a tornado alleged to have been caused by Tryp, and Jamie is left to run the family farm by himself.
+He does so with the help of his duplicates, or "dupes", until his suit is damaged.

-In his first appearance his date of birth was listed as September 7, 1953.

 Muir Island

 Jamie Madrox goes to New York City for help where he meets Mister Fantastic of the Fantastic Four.
-He contacts Professor Xavier, who sends the youth to Muir Island with Moira McTaggert, to work in her laboratory and help her with research.
+He contacts Professor Xavier, who sends the youth to Muir Island with Moira MacTaggert, to work in her laboratory and help her with research.
 He later helps Moira and fellow mutants Havok and Polaris in searching for the escaped mutant Proteus.
 Proteus hijacks one of Madrox's duplicates as his own body, although this does not harm Madrox.
 Following the X-Men's battle with Proteus on Muir Island, Madrox is invited to join the X-Men, but he declines.

 One of Jamie's renegade duplicates joins Siryn in the search for runaway New Mutants Sunspot and Warlock.
 After finding the two, Jamie joins the Fallen Angels.